innolitics/rdm/rdm/init_files/documents/software_plan.md

     - [ ] New risks have been recorded
     ```

-    Most Git hosts have features that let you save standard replies (e.g., [GitHub's saved replies](https://help.github.com/en/articles/using-saved-replies).
+    Most Git hosts have features that let you save standard replies (e.g., [GitLab's saved replies](https://help.github.com/en/articles/using-saved-replies).
 We suggest using these.

     It's okay to skip some common and low-risk verification tasks in this list.
 For example, there's no need to note that the "Git Commit Messages Include Change Request Numbers" verification task was performed for each commit.